wolfchase/wolfnode/content/blog/hugo.md

 just focusing on getting the site ported; most of the subjects I dwelved into were too much for what my personal website demanded.

-Also, hosting the website would be more problematic and beneficial in the end, since most of the requirements are satisfied via a static site.
+Also, hosting the website would be more problematic in the end, since most of the requirements are satisfied via a static site.

 ### Static it is